 Human-Centred Design | Data Visualisation Tools | Healthcare Data

 In high-pressure healthcare settings, the design of data tools directly impacts the speed and accuracy of decision-making.
-Notitia Director Helen Dockrell emphasises that human-centred data design is far more than an aesthetic choice—it’s essential.
-By reducing cognitive load and guiding users intuitively, Notitia’s data solutions enable healthcare teams to focus on what matters most: improving patient outcomes.
+Notitia Director Helen Dockrell emphasises that human-centred data design is far more than just an aesthetic choice.
+By reducing cognitive load and guiding users intuitively, data solutions can enable healthcare teams to focus on what matters most: improving patient outcomes.

 Despite its importance, data visualisation in healthcare is often considered a "nice to have" rather than a necessity.
 The assumption is that experienced health professionals don’t need enhanced visual tools, relying instead on years of experience to interpret data.
 But recent research challenges this notion, showing that even seasoned professionals benefit from human-centred design, which can reduce errors and expedite responses when interpreting critical information.